Spacial/awesome-systools/README.md

 - ["You have zero privacy anyway, get over it."](https://anchisesbr.blogspot.com/2021/08/seguranca-o-fim-da-privacidade-em-1999.html)
 - [GlobaLeaks](https://github.com/globaleaks/GlobaLeaks) is free, open source software enabling anyone to easily set up and maintain a secure whistleblowing platform.
 - [snowflake](https://snowflake.torproject.org/) is a system to defeat internet censorship.
+- [Personal Security Checklist](https://github.com/Lissy93/personal-security-checklist/): 🔒 A curated checklist of 300+ tips for protecting digital security and privacy in 2022

 ### Messaging